 These problems provide practice with basic concepts of 3D nonlinear elasticity, and explore various reductions including balloons, elastic membranes, and compressible flow.
 Problem 1 is perhaps the richest (so don't leave it to the last minute).
-Problems 1-4 use only material we have already covered in class; problem 5 concerns incompressible hyperelastic materials, a topic we'll cover on 3/6 (it is discussed at the end of the Lecture 5 notes).

 (1) Consider a spherical rubber balloon (such as you might buy in a toy store).
 To a reasonable approximation we may: